shreyashchhatbar/Elderly-Home-Care/README.md

 # Note

-For python, you must have to install below libraries to execute program with appropriate output:
+For python, you must have to install below libraries to execute program with correct output:
  - webbrowser, datetime, winsound, playsound, random, tabulate, win10toast